 Some of the predominant recorded peaks are Mount Paddington (1094m), Mount Boyce (1093m) and Mount York (1061m).

 The rainfall in the Blue Mountains is highest in the months of February, March, November and December.
 The higher regions of the ranges receive more rain than lower mountains (an annual average of 105 cm as opposed to 85 cm respectively).

 There is also significantly more mist in the higher sections than in the lower, especially in the rainy months.

-During this wet period, it is advised that tourists do not go on mountain treks or other tours as the wet weather can heighten the risk of many related accidents.
+During this wet period, it is advised that tourists do not go on mountain treks or other tours.
+This is because wet weather can heighten the risk of many related accidents.

 The temperature on the Blue Mountains varies with elevation and, of course, with season.
 The Australian summer lasts from December to February and the winter is roughly from June to August.

-The average temperature on the Blue Mountains is about 64F (18C) during the summer and about 41F (5C) during winter, but it is warmer in the lower regions.
+The average temperature on the Blue Mountains is about 64F (18C) during the summer and about 41F (5C) during winter.
+However, the lower regions are generally warmer.

 If you stay at relatively low elevation, you can avoid much of the coldest weather.
 The average temperature in the summer here is 84F (29C) and the average winter temperature is 61F (16C).